percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 ### Working with the databases

 The second part of the proposal is implementing the generic and simplified API to create database clusters via k8s operator.
-The proposal discusses the drawbacks of the current implementation in the Motivation section and moving to the dbaas-operator will have the following benefits
+The proposal discusses the drawbacks of the current implementation in the Motivation section and moving to the `dbaas-operator` will have the following benefits

 1. Kubernetes native way to work with database clusters via unified and general specifications.
 2. PMM/DBaaS does need to care about the state of a managed database.
-3. PMM/DBaaS should manage clusters that were created via PMM/DBaaS.Yet,  it manages clusters that were created via Percona operators now.
-Dbaas-operator can use its own kubernetes annotations to specify database clusters managed by PMM/DBaaS.
+3. PMM/DBaaS should manage clusters that were created via PMM/DBaaS.Yet,  it manages clusters that were created via Percona operators now. `dbaas-operator` can use its own kubernetes annotations to specify database clusters managed by PMM/DBaaS.
 Also, it opens room for additional features such as CR templates to create a database cluster and update a version of a template using the same annotations spec.
-4. Installation and upgrading of dbaas-operator will be managed by OLM as proposed above.
+4. Installation and upgrading of `dbaas-operator` will be managed by OLM as proposed above.
-5. Dbaas-operator opens a possibility to create an easy to use integration testing framework using codecept.js/playwright or even simple bash scripts.
+5. `dbaas-operator` opens a possibility to create an easy to use integration testing framework using codecept.js/playwright or even simple bash scripts.
 Integration testing can be covered by development team.
-It can use Github actions as a pipeline to run additional tests to check create/load/run queries agains exposed/non-exposed database clusters.
+It can use Github actions as a pipeline to run additional tests to check create/load/run queries against exposed/non-exposed database clusters.
-6. PMM/DBaaS will have native integration with dbaas-operator via `client-go` package that will improve the overall performance on large-scale clusters
+6. PMM/DBaaS will have native integration with `dbaas-operator` via `client-go` package that will improve the overall performance on large-scale clusters

 The sequential diagram illustrates a creation of PXC cluster